Harvey Milk: Early life

-Milk was born in the New York City suburb of Woodmere, to William Milk and Minerva Karns.
-He was the younger son of Lithuanian Jewish parents and the grandson of Morris Milk, a department store owner who helped to organize the first synagogue in the area.
-As a child, Harvey was teased for his protruding ears, big nose, and oversized feet, and tended to grab attention as a class clown.
+Harvey Bernard Milk was born in the New York City suburb of Woodmere, to William Milk and Minerva Karns.
+He was the younger son of Litvak parents and the grandson of Morris Milk, a department store owner who helped to organize the first synagogue in the area.
+Milk was raised in a Jewish household.
+His mother kept a kosher home.
+Although as an adult he did not consider himself a religious person, his connection to the Jewish faith profoundly shaped his worldview.
+His family experienced great discrimination for being Jewish.
+His grandfather, who created the first synagogue in the town, was a Yiddish-speaking peddler who came to America from Lithuania.
+As a child, Milk was teased for his protruding ears, big nose, and oversized feet, and tended to grab attention as a class clown.
 While he was in school, he played football and developed a passion for opera.
 Under his name in the high school yearbook, it read, "Glimpy Milk—and they say WOMEN are never at a loss for words".

 Milk graduated from Bay Shore High School in Bay Shore, New York, in 1947 and attended New York State College for Teachers in Albany (now the State University of New York at Albany) from 1947 to 1951, majoring in mathematics.
 He also wrote for the college newspaper.
 One classmate remembered, "He was never thought of as a possible queer—that's what you called them then—he was a man's man".

 Early career

 After graduation, Milk joined the United States Navy during the Korean War.
 He served aboard the submarine rescue ship USS Kittiwake (ASR-13) as a diving officer.
-He later transferred to Naval Station, San Diego to serve as a diving instructor.
-In 1955, he resigned from the Navy at the rank of lieutenant, junior grade, forced to accept an "other than honorable" discharge and leave the service rather than face a court-martial because of his homosexuality.
+Milk later transferred to Naval Station, San Diego to serve as a diving instructor.
+In 1955, he resigned from the Navy at the rank of Lieutenant (junior grade), forced to accept an "other than honorable" discharge and leave the service rather than be court-martialed because of his homosexuality.

 Milk's early career was marked by frequent changes; in later years he would take delight in talking about his metamorphosis from a middle-class Jewish boy.
 He began teaching at George W. Hewlett High School on Long Island.
-In 1956, he met Joe Campbell, at the Jacob Riis Park beach, a popular location for gay men in Queens.
+In 1956, he met Joe Campbell at the Jacob Riis Park beach, a popular cruising location for gay men in Queens.
 Milk pursued Campbell passionately.
-Even after they moved in together, Milk wrote Campbell romantic notes and poems.
-Growing bored with their New York lives, they decided to move to Dallas, Texas, but they were unhappy there and moved back to New York, where Milk got a job as an actuarial statistician at an insurance firm.
-Campbell and Milk separated after almost six years; it would be his longest relationship.
+Milk continued to write Campbell romantic notes and poems after they moved in together.
+Seeking a warmer climate with milder winters, Milk and Campbell left New York in 1957 and moved to Dallas; after they struggled to find employment and were disappointed with the city's social scene compared to New York, they moved back to New York.
+In New York, Milk worked as a public school teacher on Long Island and then a stock analyst in Manhattan.
+In 1961, Campbell and Milk separated after almost six years.